CARTAvis/manual_source/source/functionalities_gui.rst

    Contour rendering will be available in v1.3.

 .. warning::
     If you are running a VNC session from a headless server, CARTA may fail to render images properly (they may appear as a solid colour).
 This is due to the fact that CARTA renders images using WebGL which uses GPU acceleration.
 Most headless servers have neither discrete nor dedicated GPUs.
-In such cases, it is  recommended to use the 'Remote version' of CARTA.
-Or please check :ref:`remote_version` carefully for extra settings.
+In such cases, it is recommended to use the "remote" mode of CARTA (see :ref:`commandLineStartup` for instructions).

 The aspect ratio of the image view is determined by the panel geometry.
 When the image viewer panel is resized, a tip with a ratio in screen pixel will be displayed (c.f., :ref:`resizing_a_panel` ).